-Your vehicle may be equipped with a fully integrated electronic Trailer Brake Controller (TBC).
+Your vehicle may be equipped with a fully integrated electronic trailer brake controller (TBC).
 When used properly, the TBC helps ensure smooth and effective trailer braking by powering the trailer's electric brakes with a proportional output based on the towing vehicle's brake pressure.

 WARNING: The Ford TBC has only been verified to be compatible with trailers having electric-actuated drum brakes (one to four axles) and not hydraulic surge or electric-over-hydraulic types.
 It is the responsibility of the customer to ensure that the trailer brakes are adjusted appropriately, functioning normally and all electric connections are properly made.
+Failure to do so may result in loss of vehicle control, crash or serious injury.